abilandz/PH8124/Lecture_3/Lecture_3.md

 * **Group (g)** : the wider group to which the person who created the file belongs to
 * **Other (o)** : anybody else

-File ownership becomes extremely handy in combination with file permissions, when it's very simple to set common access rights for any group of other users.
+File ownership becomes extremely handy in combination with file permissions, when it is very simple to set common access rights for any group of other users.

 Finally, each file in **Linux** has three distinct levels of permissions (or access rights):